History of Dundee: Rail

 Rail transport in Dundee began with the Dundee and Newtyle Railway Company which was formed in 1826 and was the first railway to be built in the North of Scotland.
 The railway linking Dundee with Newtyle opened in 1832 and was eventually part of the Caledonian Railway.
 This was followed by the Dundee and Arbroath Railway Company which was incorporated in May 1836.
 The line linking Dundee and Arbroath opened in October 1838 from a temporary terminus near Craigie, was fully operational by 1840.
 A route to the west materialised with the founding of the Dundee and Perth Railway Company in 1845.
 It opened its line two years later, although it was not connected to Perth Station until 1849.
 The company also leased the Newtyle line from 1846 and the Arbroath line from 1848.

-By the end of the late 1870s Dundee had three main stations, Dundee (Tay Bridge), serving the North British Railway and its connections, Dundee West, the Caledonian Railway station for Perth and Glasgow, which was rebuilt in a grand style in 1889–1890, and the smaller Dundee East on the Dundee and Arbroath Joint Railway.
+By the end of the late 1870s, Dundee had three main stations, Dundee (Tay Bridge), serving the North British Railway and its connections, Dundee West, the Caledonian Railway station for Perth and Glasgow, which was rebuilt in a grand style in 1889–1890, and the smaller Dundee East on the Dundee and Arbroath Joint Railway.
 Various plans were put forward to concentrate all Dundee's railway facilities in a new central station.
 This idea was first mooted in 1864 by John Leng, then the editor of the Dundee Advertiser, and the idea re-emerged in 1872 following the start of work on the Tay Rail Bridge.
 The concept was also put forward for a final time in 1896.
-Various sites for a central station were put forwardincluding building it between the High Street and the harbour, between the Murraygate and the Meadows and on a waterfront site created by partially filling in two of Dundee's docks.
-However none of these proposals were ever released and the three distinct stations survived as independent entities.
+Various sites for a central station were put forward including building it between the High Street and the harbour, between the Murraygate and the Meadows and on a waterfront site created by partially filling in two of Dundee's docks.
+However, none of these proposals was ever realised, and the three distinct stations survived as independent entities.

 Dundee formerly had commuter train services linking Dundee (Tay Bridge) station with Wormit and Newport-on-Tay.
 These ceased following the opening of the Tay Road Bridge.
 Other commuter train services to Invergowrie, Balmossie, Broughty Ferry and Monifieth have been substantially reduced since the 1980s.
-Dundee East closed in 1959 and Dundee West station closed in the 1960s, with all traffic being diverted to Tay Bridge station (now simply known as Dundee station).
+Dundee East closed in 1959 and Dundee West station closed in May 1965, with all traffic being diverted to Tay Bridge station (now simply known as Dundee station).
+The West station was demolished in 1966 at a cost of £1,150.